douglasvsf/B3Challenge/README_EN.md

 # B3Challenge

-Mocked dashboard for querying daily closing prices of B3 assets with interactive chart visualization.
+Dashboard for querying daily closing prices of B3 assets with interactive chart visualization using real public APIs.

 ## 📋 About the Project

-Full-stack system developed as a technical challenge that allows querying multiple B3 assets by simulating daily closing prices.
-The frontend displays results in a responsive dark neon-themed line chart, while the backend provides a mocked API that generates deterministic data for demonstration purposes.
+Full-stack system developed as a technical challenge that allows querying multiple B3 assets using real public APIs (Yahoo Finance and BRAPI).
+The frontend displays results in a responsive dark neon-themed line chart, while the backend integrates with public APIs to fetch real historical quotes from B3.

 ## 🛠️ Technologies